toddledev/documentation/docs/05-the-editor/08-data-panel/index.md

 ---
-title: The Data Panel
+title: Data panel
-description: toddle docs
+description:
 ---

-# The Data Panel
+# Data panel
+This is the data panel